Timeline: Antebellum Era 1801-1860

 The previous year Georgia had passed an act claiming sovereignty over all Cherokee lands within the boundaries of Georgia.
 The Cherokees filed a protest against this act, and the case reached the U.S Supreme Court (Cherokee Nation vs. Georgia).
 But the high court ruled that the Cherokees were not a foreign nation as defined by the Constitution.
 Thus, the U.S. Supreme Court, though sympathetic with their situation, could not exercise original jurisdiction over the Cherokees’ lawsuit.

-Two missionaries to the Cherokees were tried in state court after being arrested for refusing to take an oath of allegiance to Georgia and its policy toward the Cherokees.
+Two missionaries to the Cherokees - Samuel Worcester and Elizur Butler -were tried in state court after being arrested for refusing to take an oath of allegiance to Georgia and its policy toward the Cherokees.
 The missionaries were sentenced to four years of hard labor in the state penitentiary, but governor George Gilmer offered a pardon if they would leave Georgia; they refused.
-The case of Worcester vs. Georgia went to the U.S. Supreme Court (the following year), which ruled against Georgia, freeing the missionaries to return to their work.
+The case of Worcester v.
+Georgia went to the U.S. Supreme Court (the following year), which ruled against Georgia, eventually freeing the missionaries to return to their work.
 However, Cherokee removal from Georgia eventually forced them to continue their missionary work with the Cherokees in the west.